 Crossfit Doctor: As a doctor of chiropractic (DC), I treat my share of sports injuries.
-Some come from CrossFit, but we also treat runners, golfers, soccer players, basketball players, football players, wrestlers etc… There is danger in all sports.
-Certainly some are more dangerous than others but ultimately it is up to each individual to assess their risk/reward ratio and decide what is a good fit for them.
+Some come from CrossFit, but we also treat runners, golfers, soccer players, basketball players, football players, wrestlers, etc. There is danger in all sports.
+Indeed some are more dangerous than others, but ultimately it is up to each to assess their risk/reward ratio and decide what a good fit for them is.

 Mitigating risk in sports and training: The key factors for most include:

 - Overall musculoskeletal health

 - Well laid out instruction

 - Emphasis on technique, improving mobility and function (especially the limited areas)